horsemanjackyliu/freightorder/Segtion 01 Configure Event Mesh in BTP Subaccount/README.md

-## Segtion 1: Configure Event Mesh in BTP subaccount.

-### Step 1:Create Event Mesh Subscription
+### 1. Create an Event Mesh subscription
-Since I have created event mesh subscription, so I can not create again.
-But if you have not created event mesh subscription, you can create a new event mesh subscription.
+If you don’t have an Event Mesh subscription, create a new one.
 ![Alt text](./image-1.png)
-### Step 2: Assign Event Mesh role collections to your user account.
+### 2. Assign Event Mesh role collections to your user account.
 ![Alt text](./image.png)

 ![Alt text](./image-2.png)
-### Step 3: Create Event Mesh instance.
+### 3. Create an Event Mesh instance.
 ![Alt text](./image-3.png)
 ![Alt text](./image-6.png)
-you can use json as the following file:
+You can use the following JSON file:

 ```json
 {